artefactory-skaff/skaff-rag-accelerator/README.md

 ### Pre-requisites

-- An `OPENAI_API_KEY` for the Artefact GPT-4 deployment on Azure.
-Contact alexis.vialaret@artefact.com if you do not have one.
+- An `AZURE_OPENAI_API_KEY` for the Artefact GPT-4 deployment on Azure.
+Reach out to the repo contributors if you do not have one.
 - A few GB of disk space
 - Tested with python 3.11 (may work with other versions)